yangdanny97/yangdanny97.github.io/_posts/2023-12-09-favorite-cafes.md

   <img height="500" src="https://yangdanny97.github.io/misc/cafes/main_street.jpg">
 </p>

-### The Depot Cafe and Bookstore - Mill Valley, CA
+### The Depot Cafe and Bookstore - Mill Valley, California

 This cafe has fantastic early morning vibes, especially for grabbing breakfast right before a hike or bike ride in the beautiful landscape of Marin County.
 As the name suggests, there's an adjacent bookstore - perfect for picking up a book to read with your coffee.